 In addition to the baseline algorithms described in the ATBD, the pre-validation release version incorporates refinements of correcting for bias and VWC, as detailed below.
 In the offline implementation of retrieval, these refinements were applied to the entire 2.5-month time-series.
-For example, one bias value is removed from the entire time-series in the offline implementation; while in the pre-validation release and the offline retrieval are summarized in Table 5.
+For example, one bias value is removed from the entire time-series in the offline implementation; while in the pre-validation release, the bias changes in the retrieval at each time.
+The differences between pre-validation release and the offline retrieval are summarized in Table 5.

-Table 5 Differences between pre-validation release and the offline retrieval.
+Table 5 Differences between mus walidation valoans and the offline naturional Table 5 Differences between pre-valiaation release and the office retrieval.